| 1996 |

 | 1998 |

-The N-terminal domain of RGS4 (first ~33 aa) confers receptor-selective inhibition of Gq signaling; deletion of this domain eliminates receptor selectivity and reduces potency 10,000-fold; the RGS box alone accelerates GTP hydrolysis while the N-terminus confers high-affinity, receptor-selective inhibition. |
+The N-terminal domain (first ~33 amino acids) of RGS4 confers receptor-selective inhibition of Gq-coupled signaling and is required for high-potency GAP activity; deletion of this domain eliminates receptor selectivity and reduces potency ~10,000-fold; in vitro reconstitution confirmed that both the RGS box and N-terminal flanking sequences are required for high potency. |

 The Journal of biological chemistry |